Azure/reddog-aks-workshop/docs/kubernetes-basics/pods.md

 ```

 Deploy the pod and watch it's behavior.
 You should see it start to show the status of **OOMKilled**, which means the pod was 'Out of Memory Killed' (i.e. It exceeded it's assigned memory limit and was killed.)

+>**Note:** If you'd like to better understand the difference between the use of M and Mi, read this article: [Understanding Kubernetes Resource (CPU and Memory) Units](https://medium.com/swlh/understanding-kubernetes-resource-cpu-and-memory-units-30284b3cc866)

 ```bash
 # Deploy the pod